MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-performance-best-practices.md

 When embedding multiple reports into a single iframe, keep in mind the following limitations:

-* The visuals should be adjacent to each other.
-If the visuals are not adjacent to each other (for example, if you want to have text in between them that does not come from Power BI), then you need a different iframe for each cluster of adjacent visuals.
+* Visuals in the same iframe are always contiguous.
+If you want to have visuals that aren't next to each other (for example, if you want text in between them that doesn't come from Power BI), then you need a different iframe for each cluster of adjacent visuals.

 * If you have visuals from different reports or different datasets, consider joining the datasets and creating a new report so that you can include all the visuals in the same iframe.
 Alternatively, you can embed a dashboard into the iframe and pin the visuals to the dashboard.
-Keep in mind, however, that tiles pinned to a dashboard are not interactive and do not [refresh](/power-bi/connect-data/refresh-data) with the same frequency as visuals.
+Keep in mind, however, that tiles pinned to a dashboard aren't interactive and don't [refresh](/power-bi/connect-data/refresh-data) with the same frequency as visuals.

 ## Query caching